“The Earth is one big magnet. This is why when you use a compass, it points to the magnetic north. But north didn’t

 So, within the first layer of basaltic lava, magnetite records the north pole direction.
 Then for the next layer, the south pole becomes the north pole.

 The magnetic field gives us a layer out in space called the magnetosphere high above in the atmosphere.
-It varies in distance but can extend up to 65,000 kilometers from Earth’s surface.
+It varies in its distance but can extend up to 65,000 kilometers from Earth’s surface.

 From space, the magnetosphere resembles a magnetic dipole.
 Field lines resonate in a circular pattern from magnetic north and south poles.

 The magnetosphere allows life to exist on Earth’s surface.
 Without it, Earth would be exposed to cosmic and solar radiation from the sun.